bigbn/Telesk/README.md

 Supported platforms:
 -------------------
-Currently supported only i686 and x86_64 systems (to run on another platform, u need to compile PJSIP on that platform).
+Currently supported only i686 and x86_64 systems.
+Also available x86 build wor Windows. (to run on another platform, u need to compile PJSIP on that platform).

 Language support:
 -------------------